 A clad wheel must be centered properly from the back side of the wheel using precision collets instead of a centering cone.
 A precision collet is normally a dual sided centering device with low tapers on each side and has a length of approximately 1.5 inches.
 The benefit of a precision collet is it fits very precisely into the tapered machining on the back side of a cast wheel and the collet does not protrude into the wheel center.
 A cone also offers precision centering, but a cone can have a length from the long to short end of the taper of two inches or more.
 A taper cone unlike a precision collet, will intrude into the wheel center.
 On many clad wheels there are plastic tabs to hold the cosmetic cover in place.
-A precision centering cone can break off the tabs.
-The illustration below (provided by Vibrations Solutions) indicates how a clad wheel should be centered on a wheel balancer.
+It is also necessary to use a pin plate in the front of the wheel.
+The standard pressure cup may crack the plastic cladding.
+A centering cone can break off the tabs.
 See section 1.6 Optional Accessories for tooling recommendations.